 Sakura Koi Field Set: A “Better” Watercolor Paint Set

-I love my Sakura Koi set of 30 colors.
+The Sakura Koi set of 30 watercolors set is an affordable way to get started.
 Its small and compact and has a good place to mix paints and holds a 4×6 piece of watercolor paper.
-I take this set when I travel or want to paint outside.
+This set is also nice when you travel or want to paint outside.
 Even though the paint is not professional quality the colors are beautiful.
 It comes with a waterbrush so you have everything you need to get started.
-A set costs about $25 on amazon so its still an affordable way to get started.

 Daniel Smith Watercolors: “The Best” Quality Watercolor

-I love my Heritage 24 well palette.
+I also have a bigger palette to hold my Daniel Smith paints with a bigger mixing area.
 It holds all my paint colors with room for a few more.
 The inside tray lifts out giving me plenty of room to mix colors.
 When I’m through painting I close it and the paints stay clean.
 It is 6 1/4 x 12 1/2 inches when closed.
 This is a nice size for transporting to a class or workshop.
 It is suppose to be leak proof, but I have never had need to test that feature.

 When I go to a class or workshop I store my supplies in this canvas rigger bag from Harbor Freight.
 I learned about this bag on Brenda Swenson’s blog.
 She suggests taking the stitching out of some of the pockets.
 This was a great tip because most of the outside pockets were too small for my things.
 The pink plastic folder in the large side pocket is where I store 8×10 or smaller paintings I’m working on, extra watercolor paper and photos.
 My palette fits perfect in the bottom.
 It lays flat so if any paints are wet they won’t run into each other.
 There is enough room for a roll of paper towel and a few other things on top.